UKEIAM/graphxplore/docs/source/graphxplore.Basis.rst

 graphxplore.Basis package
 =========================

-This subpackage contains all graph data structures in the subpackages :ref:`basegraph`, :ref:`knowledgegraph` and :ref:`knowledgesummarygraph`.
-Additionally, file format detection and statistical score calculation can be done with the :class:`~graphxplore.Basis.BaseUtils` class. :class:`~graphxplore.Basis.GraphCSVReader`, :class:`~graphxplore.Basis.GraphCSVWriter` and :class:`~graphxplore.Basis.GraphDatabaseWriter` classes can be used for IO handling of graph structures.
-Building and writing a :class:`~graphxplore.Basis.BaseGraph.BaseGraph` (other graph types follow the same rationale) to a Neo4J database might look like
+This subpackage contains all graph data structures in the subpackages :ref:`basegraph` and :ref:`aag`.
+Additionally, several utility functionalities like file format detection and statistical score calculation can be done with the :class:`~graphxplore.Basis.BaseUtils` class. :class:`~graphxplore.Basis.GraphCSVReader`, :class:`~graphxplore.Basis.GraphCSVWriter` and :class:`~graphxplore.Basis.GraphDatabaseWriter` classes can be used for IO handling of graph structures.
+Building and writing a :class:`~graphxplore.Basis.BaseGraph.BaseGraph` (:class:`~graphxplore.Basis.AttributeAssociationGraph.AttributeAssociationGraph` follows the same rationale) to a Neo4J database might look like

 ::